lukasjarosch/skipper/docs/docs/concepts/inventory/data.md

 - Recursively find values

 ## Paths
-If you're familiar with [yq](https://github.com/mikefarah/yq), then you already know what paths are.
+If you're familiar with [jq](https://github.com/stedolan/jq) or [yq](https://github.com/mikefarah/yq), then you already know what paths are.
 Although, the paths in Skipper are not as powerful, they get the job done.

 A path is a unique identifier of a specific value inside Skipper (say: a yaml file).